Joy of Living

 ਲੋਗੁ ਜਾਨੈ ਇਹੁ ਗੀਤੁ ਹੈ ਇਹੁ ਤਉ ਬ੍ਰਹਮ ਬੀਚਾਰ ॥ GGS, 335, Bhagat Kabir

-Internalising wisdom is a central part of being a Sikh.
-Spiritual wisdom inspires us to start the day with harmony and joy, and to direct our actions to the benefit of humankind.
+Internalising spiritual wisdom is a central part of being a lifelong learner, a Sikh.
+It inspires us to lead our life awareness and joy, and to direct our actions to the benefit of humankind, animals and nature.
 More…

 ਫਰੀਦਾ ਜੇ ਤੂ ਅਕਲਿ ਲਤੀਫੁ ਕਾਲੇ ਲਿਖੁ ਨ ਲੇਖ ॥ ਆਪਨੜੇ ਗਿਰੀਵਾਨ ਮਹਿ ਸਿਰੁ ਨੀਵਾਂ ਕਰਿ ਦੇਖੁ ॥੬॥ GGS, 1378, Bhagat Sheikh Farid